-Join Barton Poulson for an in-depth discussion in this video Calculating correlations, part of Up and Running with R.
+Join Barton Poulson for an in-depth discussion in this video Calculating correlations, part of Learning R.

 Once you've looked at the associations between several quantitative variables,…a natural next step is to start looking at the numerical associations between them.…The most common way of doing this is with correlations or Pearson product-moment…correlation coefficients.…In this movie, we're going to look at how to calculate correlations for…individual pairs of variables, as well as to create a matrix for an entire set of variables.…We're going to do this with the google_correlate data.…I'm going to load that right here, and just remind myself of the variable names.…